What is Cricopharyngeal Dysfunction?

 - This occurs when the cricopharyngeal muscle fails to relax properly, obstructing the passage of food into the esophagus.

-- Symptoms include difficulty swallowing (dysphagia), a sensation of food sticking in the throat, and regurgitation.
+- Symptoms: Trouble swallowing, feeling of food stuck in the throat, and regurgitation.

 Cricopharyngeal Spasm